osteele/osteele.com/index.md

 ## Teaching

-I am an instructor for the following courses at the [Franklin W. Olin College of Engineering](http://www.olin.edu) in Needham, MA:
+I am a visiting faculty member at the [Franklin W. Olin College of Engineering](http://www.olin.edu) in Needham, MA.
+2017-18 AY courses are:

 * ENGR2532: Software Design
 * ENGR2599A: Hacking the Library